What measures did Roosevelt introduce to deal with the Depression?

 FERA (Federal Emergency Relief Administration):

-- provided matched funding to help states organise payments to the unemployed and homeless.
+- provided matched funding to help states provide work for the unemployed and homeless.

 PWA (Public Works Administration):